The Obama campaign has a new angle on the election, presenting the Life of Julia. Below are 9 truths about this questionable story.

 Truth: There is little evidence that kids in Head Start do better in school.
 The center-left Brookings Institution reported that “children’s attendance in Head Start has no demonstrable impact on their academic, socio-emotional, or health status at the end of first grade.”
-This is why it’s so important to invest time in disciplining your child – if need be – at a young age.

 While Brookings concludes the program needs to be reformed, there is another view.
 The federal government has had over 45 years to get the program right, spending billions a year on it.
 Let’s rip the band-aid off now.
 Education and care of children is primarily a matter for families.
 To the extent that government is involved, it is a local and state matter.
 Federal involvement is inherently more wasteful and less effective.

 Race to the Top allows Julia to better prepare for college?